ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

   Source: Uno Langmann Family Collection of B.C.
 Photographs. <a href="https://dx.doi.org/10.14288/1.0361456">UL_1624_03_0246</a>.
 Rare Books and Special Collections.</small></center>
     </div>
     <div class="col-sm-5">
-      <br>This image portrays a play about the crucifixion of Jesus Christ performed by Indigenous individuals in front of an audience of White settlers.
+      This image portrays a play about the crucifixion of Jesus Christ performed by Indigenous individuals in front of an audience of White settlers.
 Christianity was often forcibly imposed on Indigenous peoples, particularly children, in order to separate them from their traditional spiritual practices.
 This was part of the goal of the residential school system, as well as legislation such as an amendment to the Indian Act in 1884, which banned potlatch ceremonies.
 Bob Joseph, a a Gwawaenuk Nation member and the founder and president of Indigenous Corporate Training, Inc., describes the logic behind such legislation thusly:<br><br>
       “If the potlatch, the cornerstone of the culture of coastal First Nations, could be eradicated, then the government and the missionaries would be free to swoop in and fill the cultural void with Christianity.”<sup>19</sup><br><br>
     </div>
   </div>